conjure-up/conjure-up.io/app/docs/index.md

 href="http://maas.io">MAAS</a>, and <a
 href="http://linuxcontainers.org">LXD</a>.

-Its primary goal is to simplify deployment. **conjure-up** is completely Juju bundle driven, meaning, we leave the application modeling up to you and the community.
-However, in the solutions like OpenStack and Bigdata we want to provide you with a streamlined, turnkey solution.
-In order to provide that streamlined approach, **conjure-up** makes use of processing scripts.
-These scripts are executed at 3 different times in the deployment, just after a Juju bootstrap, just before a Juju deploy, and right after a Juju deploy.
+Its primary goal is to simplify deployment.
+In order to provide a streamlined approach, **conjure-up** makes use of processing scripts.
+These scripts are executed at different times in the deployment.
+This gives the spell author full control over customizing a full turnkey solution that suits their needs.

 Processing scripts give you the flexibility to alter LXD profiles in order to expose additional network interfaces to Neutron services, import images into